bmcgaughey1/USGSlidar/README.md

 some options for functions may not work as expected.
 I have used the code for several months but I tend to use it the same way all the time so I haven’t fully exercised all of the options for the functions.
-At some point, I will add more tests and clean unp things that don’t work.**
+At some point, I will add more tests and clean up things that don’t work.**

 ## Installation

 This package is only distributed from my GitHub account.
-It may make it to CRAN at some point but no promimses.
+It may make it to CRAN at some point but no promises.

 ~~You can install the released version of USGSlidar from [CRAN](https://CRAN.R-project.org) with:~~